 At Animal Clinic of Woodruff, we provide on-site microchip identification and administration services.
 Unlike many other providers, we’ll complete and send in the paperwork for you, ensuring that your information is promptly stored in the database.
 Our scanner is a universal reader that detects most microchips developed in this hemisphere, so we can help quickly find the homes of missing pets.

-Make an appointment now to have your pet microchipped, and please feel free to bring in stray dogs or cats that you’ve found so that we can scan them and help find their owners.
+Call our office today to make an appointment now to have your pet microchipped, and please feel free to bring in stray dogs or cats that you’ve found so that we can scan them and help find their owners.